johanvos/AttachExtendedMac/README.md

 * Gradle 6.0 or superior.
 * Attach Util 4.0.12 or superior

-To build the iOS Services:

 * A Mac with with MacOS X 10.14.4 or superior
 * XCode 11.x or superior

-To build the Android services:

-* Android SDK and Android NDK (The GluonFX plugin installs both when building for Android)

 ### Attach Documentation ###